-Now it’s time to chose the curl of the lash extension.
+Now it’s time to choose the curl of the lash extension.
 Hopefully, if you are trained in lash extension-ing you have gotten the “low-down” on the different curls.
-If not, here is a basic break down.
+If not, here is a basic breakdown.

 J Curl– the least amount of curl and most closely resembles the majority of natural lashes, but not commonly used

 C Curl– the most commonly used curl, gives a noticeable but not drastic curl